Baby's Menu - ABC of Nutrition During Pregnancy

 - You should avoid sweetened drinks, flavored waters, smoked foods, liver, fish with the highest level of contamination (salmon and Baltic herring, shark, swordfish, mackerel, tuna), fast food, powdered soups and sauces, stock cubes, delicatessen products, chips, crackers, biscuits, wafers, chocolate-like products, and sweeteners.

 Filling up doesn't always mean satiating the body – it's important to remember this, not only during pregnancy.
 If an expectant mother provides her body with the right amount of nutrients in her diet, she will also provide them to her baby.
-It's best to learn about mother and baby nutrition only from reliable sources, consult a good dietitian, and enjoy this wonderful time of motherhood.
+It's best to learn about mother and baby nutrition only from reliable sources, and to utilize the expertise of a dietitian in Lublin , so you can truly enjoy this wonderful time of motherhood.